SAP/luigi/docs/application-setup.md

 npm install -g live-server
 ````

-2. Use the following installer to create a directory for your application, install Luigi, make assets available, and start your local server
+2. Use the installer to create a directory for your application, install Luigi, make assets available, and start your local server:

 ````
 bash <(curl -s https://raw.githubusercontent.com/kyma-project/Luigi/master/scripts/setup/openui5.sh)